rebekahkahn/mantisplace-reactnative-design/README.md

 This project was created using [Expo-CLI](https://docs.expo.io/workflow/expo-cli/).
 Optimizing for Android, then later tweaking for web and ios.

+NOTE: After today, I am moving back to working on the react project.
+I will add logic there first (involving hooks and redux); then will translate to here for practice.

-## Done (Jan 24, 2020)
+## Done (Jan 25, 2020)

-- Made changes to stack navigator design
-- Added drawer navigation
-- Modified mantisinfo component
+- Modifying stylesheet for mantisinfo component

 ## To Do

-- Working on formatting
+- StyleSheet formatting
 - Make navigation header show the product name rather than "Mantis Info"
+- Add react-redux

 ## Dependencies